 Ninety-day rule.
-For assigning individuals to generations for purposes of the generation-skipping transfer (GST) tax, any individual who dies no later than ninety-days after a transfer occurring by reason of the death of the transferor is treated as having predeceased the transferor.
+For purposes of determining if an individual's parent is deceased at the time of a testamentary transfer, an individual's parent who dies no later than ninety days after a transfer occurring by reason of the death of the transferor is treated as having predeceased the transferor.
 The ninety-day rule applies to transfers occurring on or after July 18, 2005.
+See

-See Treasury Decision 9214 (T.D.
-9214), for more information.
+Regulations section 26.2651-1, for more information.